-To better understand the changing ways in which people use their mobile services, and the experience they receive, Ofcom has analysed crowdsourced data collected between January and April 2020 from around 200,000 Android devices across the UK.
+Smartphones and mobile connectivity are an essential part of daily life for millions of people across the UK.
+To better understand how people are using mobile services, and the experience they receive, Ofcom has analysed crowdsourced data collected between January and March 2021 from around 280,000 Android devices across the UK.

 The maps below are interactive versions of the static maps in the written report.
 They show the variation in the response time and success rate for 4G mobile connections across the UK, as well as changes in how and where people were connecting to wireless networks during the early stages of the coronavirus lockdown.